mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 For details about how I created the training data, see the next section.

-# TODO add training data description here? maybe as an overview

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach